ardalis/ardalis-com-gatsby/src/pages/blog/what-are-abstractions-in-software-development.md

 > Interfaces with a single implementation in production code are a code smell, because they may be poor abstractions due to being too tightly coupled to their sole implementation.

-This is a true statement.
-It's somewhat nuanced, but the truth often is.
+This is a true statement. *It's somewhat nuanced, but the truth often is*.
 [Code smells](https://deviq.com/antipatterns/code-smells) aren't necessarily *wrong* or *bad*, they're just worth looking a bit more deeply into because they *might* be a symptom of a problem in the software's design.

 Perhaps an interface was created prematurely, either by hand or using a tool, that is tightly coupled to the implementation details of the sole class that does this work currently in the system.
 Knowing that there is a 1:1 relationship between the interface and its only implementation might help you to look into this design and see if it has any problems (like the ones described above related to SOLID, stability, etc.).
 In that sense, it could be a useful heuristic when evaluating code, but you'd ideally want to have a way to exclude all of the interfaces that had only one implementation but which were, in fact, good abstractions.

 Overall, the rule is false on its face, and leaves out a lot of nuance.
-The updated, truthful rule is, sadly, not nearly as catchy in addition to being much harder to fit into a tweet, but it's one I could probably stand behind.
+The updated, truthful rule is, sadly, not nearly as catchy.
+It's also much harder to fit into a tweet.
+But it's one I could probably stand behind.
 I'd still rather stick with the rules for good interfaces that I laid out above, though.

 ## Summary